 We are presently conducting clinical development solely in Australia and New Zealand and anticipate conducting additional international clinical trials in additional countries in the near future.
 We have not submitted any IND to the FDA.
 The acceptance of trial data by the FDA or any comparable foreign regulatory authority from clinical trials conducted outside of their respective jurisdictions may be subject to certain conditions or may not be accepted at all.
 In cases where data from foreign clinical trials are intended to serve as the basis for marketing approval in the United States, the FDA will generally not approve the application on the basis of foreign data alone unless (i) the data are applicable to the United States population and United States medical practice, (ii) the trials are performed by clinical investigators of recognized competence and pursuant to compliance with current GCP requirements and (iii) the FDA is able to validate the data through an on-site inspection or other appropriate mean.
 Additionally, the FDA's clinical trial requirements, including the adequacy of the patient population studied and statistical powering, must be met.
-In addition, such foreign trials are subject to the applicable local laws of the foreign jurisdictions where the trials are conducted.
-There can be no assurance that the FDA or any applicable foreign regulatory authority will accept data from trials conducted outside of its applicable jurisdiction.
+In addition, such foreign trials are subject to the applicable local laws of the foreign jurisdictions where the trials are conducted outside of its applicable jurisdiction.
 If the FDA or any applicable foreign regulatory authority does not accept such data, it would result in the need for additional trials, which would be costly and time-consuming and delay aspects of our business plan, and which may result in our product candidates not receiving approval for commercialization in the applicable jurisdiction.